MatrixAI/Relay/experiments/stateless_container_ping_migrations/README.txt

 - state communication between orchestrators on different physical hosts
 - security requirements within a Matrix network
 - quality of service constraints
+- clarify orchestrator design in order to find more focus with emphasis on multi-host functionality